Dexter (TV series): Cast

 Besides Hall playing the title character, the show's supporting cast includes Jennifer Carpenter as Dexter's adoptive sister and co-worker (and later boss) Debra, and James Remar as Dexter's adoptive father, Harry Morgan.
 Dexter's co-workers include Lauren Vélez as Lieutenant (later Captain) María LaGuerta, Dexter and Debra's supervisor, David Zayas as Detective Sergeant (later Lieutenant) Angel Batista, and C. S. Lee as lab tech Vince Masuka (promoted to title credits in season two).

-Erik King portrayed the troubled Sgt James Doakes for the show's first two seasons.
+Erik King portrayed the troubled Sergeant James Doakes for the show's first two seasons.
 Desmond Harrington joined the cast in season three as Joey Quinn; his name was promoted to the title credits as of season four.
 Geoff Pierson plays Captain Tom Matthews of Miami Metro Homicide.
 Julie Benz starred as Dexter's girlfriend, then wife, Rita in seasons one to four, with a guest appearance in season five.
 Rita's children, Astor and Cody, are played by Christina Robinson and Preston Bailey (who replaced Daniel Goldman after the first season).
 Dexter's infant son Harrison is played by twins, Evan and Luke Kruntchev, through season seven; in season eight, Harrison was played by Jadon Wells.
 Aimee Garcia plays Batista's younger sister, Jamie.